rjwalls/CS4401-notes/2019-03-22-format_strings.md

 printf("%s", user_input)
 ```

-If the user passed format characters as its input it will simply interpret read
+If the user passed format characters as their input it will simply interpret read
 it as a string (due to `%s` being used).
 No sensitive information is leaked and no
 values on the stack are overwritten.
 As well, more modern compilers check for
 unsafe uses of format strings.